mcikalmerdeka/nlp-learning/Business Intelligence Chatbot with Langchain/README.md

 ## Project Screenshots

-In this demo I used the multi-table approach using RAG implementation.
+In this demo I used the multi-table approach with RAG implementation on the WRS EHR healthcare database.
 The screenshots showcase how the Business Intelligence Chatbot interacts with a complex database schema using natural language processing and SQL generation capabilities.

 ### Database Connect, Initial Question, and Context Retrieval